Water 2050

 Water 2050 Logo

-AWWA’s Water 2050 initiative seeks to establish a long-term vision of the future of water.
-This collaborative exploration will chart a course for a successful and sustainable water sector.
-We will engage in a thoughtful, intentional and inclusive discourse that results in bold, achievable goals.
+By engaging in thoughtful, intentional, and inclusive discourse resulting in bold, achievable goals, AWWA’s Water 2050 initiative will shape a long-term vision of the future of water that will chart a course for a successful and sustainable water sector.

-Ultimately, Water 2050’s influence will extend beyond the water community, fostering partnerships and cross-sector collaboration for mutual and global benefit.
+Ultimately, Water 2050’s influence extends beyond the water community, fostering partnerships and cross-sector collaboration for mutual and global benefit.

 Starting in 2022 and working through the end of 2023, Water 2050 will:

-• Engage in meaningful conversations.
-Thought leaders from within and outside the water sector will gather at intimate “think tanks” to examine the future of water through the prism of five key drivers.
+• Engaged in meaningful conversations.
+Thought leaders from within and outside the water sector gathered at intimate “think tanks” to examine the future of water through the prism of five key drivers.

-• Enlist strategic partners.
+• Enlisted strategic partners.
 Collaboration among water utilities, service providers, academia, water-sector organizations, and nontraditional partners will be essential.
-We’ll also reach beyond the water sector to engage corporate water users, nonprofit organizations and other stakeholder groups for fresh insights.
+We also reached beyond the water sector to engage corporate water users, nonprofit organizations and other stakeholder groups for fresh insights.

-• Foster intergenerational responsibility.
+• Fostered intergenerational responsibility.
 Today's and tomorrow’s water professionals and leaders must work together to create a successful future.
-The voices of young and emerging professionals will be key throughout the initiative.
+The voices of young and emerging professionals remain an integral part of the initiative.

-• Capture collective knowledge.
-AWWA will report on insights from each think tank and publish additional guidance to support the water community in realizing the Water 2050 vision.
+• Captured collective knowledge.
+AWWA issued reports on insights from each think tank and published additional guidance to support the water community in realizing the Water 2050 vision.

-All of this supports the critical mission of the water community: safe water, healthy people and a sustainable planet.
-We will do this by examining five critical drivers to the future of water.
+All of this supports the critical mission of the water community: safe water, healthy people and a sustainable planet by examining five drivers critical to the future of water.

 Five Forces Driving the Future of Water